Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

-In Siem Reap, the Wat Reach Bo is one of the oldest in Cambodia after the Khmer Rouge destroyed almost all of them.
+In Siem Reap, the Wat Reach Bo is one of the oldest buddhist monastery in Cambodia after the Khmer Rouge destroyed almost all of them.
 It was painted on an unknown date (before 1907 or between 1921 and 1924 according to some authors, but the mystery remains intact).

 This fresco depicts the Buddhist hells.
 As there is a great heterogeneity of beliefs about this theme, we leave to our Internet users the task of finding any information elsewhere on the web.

 There existed, at least since the second half of the nineteenth century (we limit our information to tangible proofs) a set called phleng khmer composed of stringed instruments, as opposed to pin peat, formerly called phleng Siam, based on melodic percussion.
 This set was also played at weddings.
 Formerly it was called phleng kar (wedding band).
-Today it is known as phleng kar boran (old wedding band) since the instruments have changed since the revolution.
-In this fresco, which indicates to us that it is a phleng arak ensemble and not a phleng kar, it is the presence of the dancer, actually a medium-exorcist (rup).
+Today it is known as phleng kar boran (old wedding band) since the instruments have changed after the revolution.
+In this fresco, which indicates to us that it is a phleng arak ensemble and not a phleng kar, is the presence of the dancer, a medium-exorcist (rup).

 Why are the musicians and the rup represented with animal heads and next to the hell scene?
 We do not have, for the moment, any explanation except that this ritual continues to survive on the sidelines of Buddhist practices and could be considered as deviant, although the Theravada Buddhist Cambodian is rather integrative.